Looking to extend your gift of Mother's Day flowers well beyond May 11?

 For the past several decades, Community Supported Agriculture (CSA) has been an excellent way for people to enjoy seasonal, locally grown goodies from local farmers.
 Traditionally, folks pay for a subscription upfront—so the farmers can manage their cash flow—in return for a weekly box of vegetables.

 Now, we’re seeing floral CSAs, thanks to an abundance of flower farms popping up across the country, including several on the North Shore.
 The folks who run these farms love growing flowers and want to share their colorful bounty with you and your favorite Mom.
-Here are several local ones offering CSAs.
+Here are four local ones offering CSAs.

 Fioritura Farm, South Hamilton